top of page

 TABLE LIFT

 The table is not very heavy, but it is unwieldy to raise and lower.
 More expensive hydraulic presses include a winch to raise and lower the table.
-If the hydraulic press has a stationary cylinder or uses a jack-style cylinder, it's easy to add a cable winch, with the cable coming out both ends of the winch, passing over pulleys at the top corners, and going down to the ends of the table.
-That way both ends of the table can be lifted evenly.
+If the hydraulic press has a stationary cylinder or uses a jack-style cylinder, it's easy to add a cable winch.
+The cable comes out both ends of the winch, passes over pulleys at the top corners, and goes down to the ends of the table.
+That way, both ends of the table can be lifted evenly.

-The Black Widow hydraulic press design makes it a little more tricky to position the winch because the cylinder slides back and forth.
-So the winch needs to be mounted at the top edge, or on the vertical legs.
-A strap hand winch will be the easiest to add on because it won't require running a cable over pulleys or rollers.
+The Black Widow's hydraulic press design makes it a little more tricky to position the winch because the cylinder slides back and forth.
+So, the winch must be mounted at the top edge or on the vertical legs.
+A strap hand winch will be the easiest to add because it won't require running a cable over pulleys or rollers.
 Mount the winch at the top of one of the legs.
-Pass the strap inside one leg, down to the table and under both table cross bolts, and up the other leg interior and hook it onto the top of the leg.
+Pass the strap inside one leg, down to the table, under both table cross bolts, and up the interior of the other leg, hooking it onto the top of the leg.

 Watch this video to see how I mounted it and how well it works.

 The only issue with mounting it on the side upright is that the handle interferes with the top crossbar.
-The axle that the handle is attached to needs to be extended to allow the handle to clear the top crossbar.
+To allow the handle to clear the top crossbar, the axle that the handle is attached to needs to be extended.
 One way to do this is to weld an extended nut (like a coupler nut) onto the handle axle and weld an extended socket on the handle.
 Then the handle can also be easily removed when not in use.

-I discovered that it is even easier to mount the winch such that the handle is on the side and there are no clearance issues.
-The strap has to twist 90 degrees to pass under the table, but no issues with that either.
+I discovered that it is even easier to mount the winch so that the handle is on the side and there are no clearance issues.
+The strap has to twist 90 degrees to pass under the table, but there are no issues with that either.

 WHERE TO BUY WINCH